-- Management's estimate of accumulated sick leave is based on of the employees sick leave balance.
-We evaluated the key factors and assumptions and the consistency in these factors and assumptions used to develop the related liability in determining that it is reasonable in relation to the financial statements taken as a whole - Management's estimate of the depreciable life of the capital assets is based upon analysis of the expected useful life of the capital assets.
-We evaluated the key factors and assumptions and the consistency in these factors and assumptions used to develop the depreciable life in determining that it is reasonable in relation to the financial statements taken as a whole. - ▶ Management's estimate of the net pension liability (asset) and related deferred outflows/inflows of resources is based on information received from the Wisconsin Retirement System.
+- Management's estimate of the other postemployment benefits is based on an actuarial report.
+We evaluated the key factors and assumptions used to develop the other postemployment benefits in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the depreciable life of the capital assets is based upon analysis of the expected useful life of the capital assets.
+We evaluated the key factors and assumptions and the consistency in these factors and assumptions used to develop the depreciable life in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the fair value of the investments is based on ending market values as of December 31, 201X as reported by the investment managers.
+We evaluated the key factors and assumptions used in valuing the investments in determining that they are reasonable in relation to the financial statements taken as a whole. - Management's estimate of the net pension liability (asset) and related deferred outflows/inflows of resources is based on information received from the Wisconsin Retirement System.
 We evaluated the key factors and assumptions used to develop the net pension liability (asset) and related deferred outflows/inflows of resources in determining that they are reasonable in relation to the financial statements taken as a whole.